petaverse-cloud/pv-docs-site/docs/petority/5_pets/3_associate.md

 ![disassociating](/img/pet/Associating.jpg)

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-	Launch the Wagguracy app and **log in** to your account.
+	Launch the WAGGURACY app and **log in** to your account.

 2. Access the Device List: